MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

 1. When your project is created, your model will be displayed in the **Models + endpoints** page.

-## Test the model in the playground -TO BE REVISITED ONCE SUPPORT FOR NEW FOUNDRY COMES
+## Test the model in the playground

 Before creating a client application, let's test the DALL-E model in the playground.